doctornkz/nrjson2graphql/README.md

 Processing JSON as a simple string, escaping double quotes, adding GraphQL mutation header.

 ### How to use:
+Export dashboard from NewRelic WEB UI as a Json.
+By default it goes to clipboard, so just paste it to a file.
+Run the tool with file name as parameter:

 ```
 $ /usr/bin/python3 nrjson2graphql/nrjson2graphql.py tests/dashboard1.json